top of page

 • “I am not capable of change”

-These beliefs are often formed over years and may operate outside of conscious awareness.
+These beliefs often form over years and may operate outside of conscious awareness.
+RTT® helps to:

 • Identify these beliefs